GaseousIce/a1111-styles.csv/README.md

 3. Place it in the parent directory of your `AUTOMATIC1111/stable-diffusion-webui` installation.

 4. Refresh the styles in the WebUI and enjoy!

+## Other Files
+As you may have noticed, some prompts include LorAs and textual inversion embeddings.
+To download these, please visit [dependencies.md](src/pages/dependencies.md).
+They aren't exactly dependencies, but you get the idea.